2015 Akron Zips men's soccer team

-The 2015 Akron Zips men's soccer team will represent The University of Akron during the 2015 NCAA Division I men's soccer season.
-It will be the 66th season of the university fielding a program.
-The Zips enter the season as the three-time defending MAC Men's Soccer Tournament champions.
+The 2015 Akron Zips men's soccer team represented The University of Akron during the 2015 NCAA Division I men's soccer season.
+It was the 66th season of the university fielding a program.
+The Zips entered the season as the three-time defending MAC Men's Soccer Tournament champions.

 The Zips begin the season on August 28 at VCU, and conclude the season at home against Bowling Green.